john-friedman/SEC-Parsers/readme.md

 2. Calculates hierarchy of headers, and converts to a tree structure

 ### Roadmap:
 1. Parser that converts >95% of filings into nicely formatted xml trees.
+Currently at 90%.
 2. Apply data science on xml to cluster headers, e.g. seasonality, seasonal variation etc, to make xml easier to work with.

 ### Possible future features